 Counseling Homeowners Without Crossing the Line into Unauthorized Practice of Law

 You deal with homeowners in crisis every day.
-You know a lot about negotiating loan modifications, the foreclosure process, and what happens in mediation.
+You know a lot about negotiating loan modifications, the foreclosure process and mediation.
 The reality is, more often than not, you are the only person the homeowner will turn to for help with foreclosure.
 Join the Ohio Poverty Law Center for a discussion of the unauthorized practice of law.
 Learn when you should refer homeowners to a lawyer, and get real answers to your questions about how to know when you have crossed the line.

 OHFA Homebuyer Education